SMART LOCK PRO

 If you’re operating a wireless device in your home, the chances are that it utilizes at least one of the protocols mentioned above.

-Think of the different protocols used by individual smart devices as different languages – each needs to be communicating in the same or a common language in order to understand and be understood by the others.
+Think of the different protocols used by individual smart devices as different languages – each device needs to be communicating in the same or a common language in order to understand and be understood by the others.

 The ideal scenario when planning your home automation system from scratch is to go for devices that utilize the same protocol (or speak the same language), however there are a number of products that can work across different protocols and with the right gateway in place, you can often get around this and bring your devices onto the same page.